9 tips for creating a successful business blog [Checklist]

 8. Promote and Share

 Share your content for your audience to be aware that you are interested in making everyone see your content.
-If you don’t share your content, you cannot generate traffic which means no leads then no sales.
+If you don’t share your content, you cannot generate traffic which means no leads and then no sales.

 9. Analyze the data